upperlinecode/react-NYSED-lab/README.md

 4. Now, open `App.js` and notice how the school data has been imported as "data" already.
 You're ready to get started.
 5. `npm install`
 6. `npm start`
+7. If the app compiles with no errors:
+    1. click on the `localhost` link, or
+    2. tap the `CS50 IDE` link in the header and choose `Web Server`
-7. If the app compiles with errors, to view the live app:
+8. If the app compiles with errors, to view the live app:
     1. tap the `CS50 IDE` link in the header
-    2. Choose `Web Server`
+    2. choose `Web Server`
-8. If the app fails to compile, re-clone the repository
+9. If the app fails to compile, re-clone the repository

 ## The Lab
 1. Add a `SchoolCard` component to inside the `row` element.
 Make sure that it renders.